erlang-ls/erlang-ls.github.io/docs/articles/tutorial-debugger.md

 ![A Debugging Session in Emacs](../images/dap-emacs-erlang.png)

-The current underlying implementation is based on the [Erlang interpeter][otp-int] which comes with Erlang/OTP.
+The current underlying implementation is based on the [Erlang interpreter][otp-int] which comes with Erlang/OTP.
 Incidentally, the official [OTP Debugger][otp-debugger] is also powered by the same interpreter.